Rural Recreation and Tourism Program

 Rural Recreation and Tourism Program (RRT)

-To qualify as rural, the project site must meet these thresholds:
+* To qualify as a rural community, the project site must meet one of these thresholds:

 1. Be in a county with a population below 500,000 people, and, in a city/town/census designated place that has a population below 50,000 people.